 Check out the key stages of the launch.

 Is Juno prepared for the journey ahead?
 Pre-launch tests trick the spacecraft into thinking it’s in space.

 WHEN DO WE DEPART?

 Juno has to launch within a tight window in time to reach Jupiter on schedule.

-When do we depart?To get to Jupiter, Juno has to launch when the planets are aligned properly, which happens only between August 5th and August 26th.
-If Juno misses this period, it has to wait another 13 months for the planets to align again.
+When do we depart?To get to Jupiter, Juno had to launch when the planets were aligned properly.
+The launch period happened only between August 5th and August 26th of 2011.
+If Juno missed this period, it would have had to wait another 13 months for the planets to align again.
 Each day during these three weeks there’s a launch window of only a few hours around noon Eastern Time.